Murders of Harry and Harriette Moore: Investigations and motive

 Since the night of the explosion in 1951, five separate criminal investigations have been initiated and completed.
 The first investigation was headed by the FBI, began on the night of the explosion, and concluded in 1955.
 The second investigation was a joint investigation by the Brevard County Sheriff's Office and Brevard County State Attorney's Office in 1978.
 The third investigation took place in 1991 by the Florida Department of Law Enforcement (FDLE).
 In 2004, a fourth investigation was commenced by the Florida Attorney General's Office of Civil Rights.
 In 2008, the FBI again investigated the Moore homicides as part of the Department of Justice's "Cold Case Initiative".

 In total, the five criminal investigations revealed evidence implicating four subjects in the bombing.
 The four subjects were known to be high-ranking members within the Ku Klux Klan in the central region of Florida.
 The first of the four, Earl J. Brooklyn, was a Klansman with a reputation for being exceedingly violent and described as "a renegade" after being expelled from a Klavern of the Ku Klux Klan in Georgia for engaging in unsanctioned acts of violence.
 Brooklyn reportedly was in possession of floor plans of the Moore home and was said to be recruiting volunteers to assist in the bombing.
 The second subject, Tillman H. "Curley" Belvin, was also reported to be a violent member of the Klan and a close friend of Brooklyn.
-Joseph Cox, another Klansman, was implicated in the bombing by a fellow Klansman, Edward L. Spivey.
+Joseph N. Cox, another Klansman, was implicated in the bombing by a fourth co-conspirator, Edward L. Spivey.

 Spivey implicated Cox in a deathbed confession while he suffered in the late stages of cancer in 1978.
-Cox committed suicide in 1952, one day after he was confronted by the FBI.
-Both Brooklyn and Belvin died while the FBI's initial investigation was being conducted.
-Belvin died of natural causes in August 1952.
-Brooklyn died of natural causes on Christmas Day 1952, one year to the day after the bombing.
+Cox committed suicide on March 30, 1952, one day after he was confronted by the FBI.
+Both Brooklyn and Belvin died during the FBI's initial investigation—Belvin of natural causes in August 1952, and Brooklyn of natural causes on Christmas Day 1952, one year to the day after the bombing.
+No arrests were ever made in the case.

 The investigation revealed that Harry's civil rights advocacy made him a known target of the Klan.
-No arrests were ever made in the case.
-All four of the subjects are now deceased.
 The Department of Justice Civil Rights Division closed the file on the federal investigation in 2011.